oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     ![Vault successfully created](images/vault-created.png)

-6. In order to configure CTM Oracle connection, you must add an API Key (a RSA key pair) for your user.
-CTM will use the private key to make connection to OCI and call its API.
+6. In order to configure the connection between the Vault you just created and Thales CipherTrust manager (CTM), you must add an API Key (a RSA key pair) for your user.
+CTM will use the private key to make connection to OCI and call its APIs.
 To do that, click on the top right user profile icon in OCI console and select **User Settings**

     ![User Settings](images/user-settings.png)